justindujardin/pow2/README.md

 ================
 [![Build Status](https://secure.travis-ci.org/justindujardin/eburp.png)](http://travis-ci.org/justindujardin/eburp)

-This is a fork of the "Eight-Bit Universal Role Playing" repository, to add a Node.JS and Grunt.JS based developer workflow and support for easy deployment to heroku.
+This is a fork of the "[Eight-Bit Universal Role Playing](https://github.com/pents90/eburp)" repository, to add support for a Grunt.JS based developer/designer workflow and easy deployment to heroku.

 ## Build Instructions